ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/07-deletion.md

 Two possible solutions to this problem are

-1. Do a local reorganization upon deletion to try to shorten the average path length.
+1. Do a local reorganisation upon deletion to try to shorten the average path length.
 For example, after deleting a key, continue to follow the probe sequence of that key and swap records further down the probe sequence into the slot of the recently deleted record